Satisfactory Academic Progress (SAP)

 submitting an appeal

 You may submit an appeal if there were extenuating circumstances which led to academic difficulties.
 Extenuating circumstances are one-time difficulties over which you have no control, such as a death in the immediate family, hospitalization, accident, or illness.
 Written appeals must be submitted to the Office of Scholarships and Student Aid by the date set in the termination notice.

 - If an appeal is granted, you will be placed on probation and you must meet SAP standards at the end of the probationary semester.

-- If the appeal is denied, you will remain on termination and will not be eligible for federal financial aid.
+- If the appeal is denied, you will remain on suspension and will not be eligible for federal financial aid.

 - If you do not appeal, or if your appeal is denied, you may have your eligibility reinstated following the completion of the equivalent of one full time semester without the support of federal financial aid.